On the isomorphism problem for ultraproducts of $\mathrm{C}^*$-algebras in continuous model theory: Introduction

 \subsection{Acknowledgement}

+I am grateful to the anonymous referee whose numerous comments and suggestions helped to improve the exposition and sharpen the results of the paper substantially.
 I would like to express my deepest gratitude to my supervisor, Hiroki Matui, for his continuous guidance and encouragement.
 I am also grateful to Kota Takeuchi and all members of his laboratory for their helpful comments and discussions through seminars.
 Finally, I would like to thank Tatsuya Goto, who introduced this problem at the Model Theory Summer School and Workshop 2024.